 Define why you’re downsizing and what your next home needs.
 Whether you’re reducing costs, simplifying maintenance, relocating closer to family, or adjusting after a life change, your reason shapes every decision.
 Write down your requirements for size, layout, accessibility, and location.

 Get a current market valuation from a local Realtor®.
-Online estimates are unreliable, so a comparative market analysis from a Realtor® who knows your neighbourhood gives you a defensible number to plan around.
-This is also free and takes about 30 minutes.
+Online estimates are unreliable.
+A comparative market analysis from a Realtor® who knows your neighbourhood gives you a defensible number to plan around.
+This is free and takes about 30 minutes.

 Review your current mortgage balance and check for prepayment penalties.
 Your mortgage statement shows remaining balance, interest rate, and maturity date.
 If you’re breaking the mortgage early, your lender will calculate the prepayment penalty.
-As a result, this can run into thousands of dollars on a fixed-rate mortgage.
+This can run into thousands of dollars on a fixed-rate mortgage.

 Costs and budgeting

 Estimate your net proceeds after selling costs.
-In Ontario, selling costs typically run 5% to 7% of the sale price: Realtor® commission (typically 5% plus HST), legal fees ($1,500 to $2,500), mortgage discharge fee, and moving expenses.
-Then subtract these from your estimated sale price to see what you’ll actually take home.
+Selling costs typically include Realtor® commission, legal fees, mortgage discharge fees, and moving expenses.
+Your Realtor® can provide a full estimate based on your specific sale price and listing agreement.
+Subtract these from your estimated sale price to see what you’ll actually take home.

 Budget for your purchase-side costs.
 As a buyer, you’ll pay Ontario land transfer tax, legal fees, title insurance, home inspection, and moving costs.
-For example, on a $500,000 purchase in Ontario, land transfer tax alone is $6,475.
-In Toronto, a second municipal land transfer tax also applies.
-Use the calculator at ontario.ca.
+Ontario charges land transfer tax on every purchase, with a graduated rate based on price.
+Toronto adds a second municipal land transfer tax.
+Use the calculator at ontario.ca to estimate your specific amount.

 Decide whether you’ll sell first, buy first, or coordinate both.
 Each approach has different financial trade-offs.
-Selling first is the lowest-risk option, while buying first requires bridge financing.
-Coordinating both closings also requires precise timing.
-We cover all three in detail under Phase 5 of this checklist.
+Selling first is the lowest-risk option.
+Buying first requires bridge financing.
+Coordinating both closings requires precise timing.
+We cover all three in detail under Phase 5.

 Confirm your income and cash reserves if you’ll carry a mortgage on the next home.
-Because of this, speak with a mortgage broker about qualification at current rates.
+Speak with a mortgage broker about qualification at current rates.
 If you’re retired, lenders assess pension income, investment income, and assets differently than employment income.
 Get pre-approved before you start searching.

 Phase 2